 I decided to share this shot from our Feb 2014 workshop at Jokulsarlon.
 Auroras at this beautiful Iceland location can be incredible.
 Jokulsarlon is the best place in the world to photograph Northern Lights.
-We run several popular photo tours to Jokulsarlon.
-Northern lights are quite common if you are on a Multi-day photo tour.
-During the Winter months, our photo tours have quite a high success rate.
+We run several popular photo trips to Jokulsarlon.
+Northern lights are quite common if you are on a long photo tour.
+During the Winter months, our tours have quite a high success rate.

 Magic cloth long exposure.
 Use the Magic Cloth Technique.